About the Program

 Those who complete all three modules will receive a special ‘Professional Certificate in Executive Leadership’ offered jointly by the Telfer School of Management and the Canadian Police Association.

-The three modules are offered over an 18-month cycle with a new session every 6 months.
+The three modules are offered over a 12-month cycle.
 Participants can join the program at anytime and the courses do not need to be taken in any specific order.

-Module II - Advanced Negotiations and the Psychology of Bargaining: November 29-December 2, 2017
+Module II - Advanced Negotiations and the Psychology of Bargaining: Fall 2020

 The program is designed primarily for elected leaders and executive staff of the constituent associations of the CPA and their international colleagues.
 Representatives of other employee associations or unions will also be invited to participate.